eliasb/dfdocker/README.md

 ## **1. Install Docker Toolbox**

-If you don't have Docker installed in your computer yet, I'd recommend that you started with Docker Toolbox.
+If you don't have Docker installed in your computer yet, I'd recommend that you start with Docker Toolbox.
 This is a set of tools that includes a tool called Kitematic which will make your first experience with Docker much easier.
 Docker Toolbox is available for Windows or Mac and it will create a small VirtualBox VM that will allow Docker to run in your computer without much hassle.

 My first experience with Kitematic was a little disappointing.
 I felt a little like I was riding a bicycle with soldered training wheels.
 I was mistaken.
 Once I got a little more experienced with Docker I realized that I could access the back-end of Kitematic with a Terminal window and use Kitematic in combination with it.